THE BOARD ON INTERNATIONAL SCIENTIFIC ORGANIZATIONS

 IIASA’s 40th Anniversary Conference was held October 24-26, 2012, at the Hofburg Congress Center in Laxenburg, Austria.
 The conference will examine the many sustainability and development challenges such transformations impose and explore options for resolving them.
 It will explore new ‘future worlds’: Worlds that accommodate our collective needs and aspirations, while living within, and respecting, planetary boundaries.
 You can view conference news and updates from the IIASA conference website at http://conference2012.iiasa.ac.at/news.html.
 For more information on the conference please visit the 40th Anniversary Conference website.

 Optics and Photonics: Essential Technologies for our Nation

-For the last six years, the U.S. Advisory Committee on Optics has urged the National Research Council to update its 1998 report, Harnessing Light I, Optical Science and Engineering for the 21st Century.
-With the August 13th release of Harnessing Light 2, Optics and Photonics: Essential Technologies for our Nation, that goal has been achieved.
+For several years, the U.S. Advisory Committee on Optics has urged the National Research Council to update its 1998 report, Harnessing Light I, Optical Science and Engineering for the 21st Century.
+With the August 13, 2012 release of Harnessing Light 2, Optics and Photonics: Essential Technologies for our Nation, that goal has been achieved.
 The U.S. Advisory Committee on Optics was instrumental in the early stages of the effort.
-In 2007, the committee wrote a white paper in 2007 which outlined the need for such an update and eventually served as the basis for the study.
+In 2007, the committee wrote a white paper which outlined the need for such an update and eventually served as the basis for the study.
 Two members of the USAC served on the committee releasing the new report.
 Alan Willner served as co-chair of the Optics and Photonics: Essential Technologies for our Nation report committee, and Duncan Moore, chair of the USAC and president of the International Commission on Optics, served as a committee member.
 The sponsoring society members of the USAC, particularly SPIE and the Optical Society of America (OSA), have pledged their active engagement in report dissemination.
-Visit the National Academies Press homepage and read or download this report for free.
+View the press release.

 International Visitors Office